All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Track your injections.
 Use the to log your injection date, dose, site, and any side effects.
 This data is valuable for your provider during follow-up appointments and helps you maintain a consistent rotation schedule.

 Timing consistency.
 Take your tirzepatide injection on the same day each week.
-You do not need to take it at the exact same time of day, but keeping a consistent weekly schedule helps maintain steady medication levels.
+You don't need to take it at the exact same time of day, but keeping a consistent weekly schedule helps maintain steady medication levels.
 If you need to change your injection day, talk to your provider about how to make the switch safely.

 For guidance on managing common side effects during treatment, check out our .